 My version, as always, is gluten-free and it can also be adapted to be low FODMAP by reducing the cabbage quantity slightly and omitting the alliums.
 Being vegetarian AND low FODMAP is always a challenge, so this would be a perfect dish to add to your arsenal that has a good ratio of veggies to rice and isn’t too carb-heavy.

 I originally developed this dish for Food & Wine Magazine as a year-round vegetarian fried rice, since cabbage is always in season, even in the depths of winter.
 It’s always amazing to read over old recipes and see how I’ve evolved as a cook.
 The cabbage fried rice has now been tweaked with a few of my healthy hedonist must-haves like tamari and refined coconut oil, which is my preferred fat for high heat cooking.

-If you’re looking for something to make to celebrate Chinese New Year, or simply a quick plant-based weeknight meal, this cabbage fried rice is your ticket!
+If you’re looking for a quick plant-based weeknight meal, this cabbage fried rice is your ticket!

 With health and hedonism,

 This dish is a perfect year-round vegetarian fried rice recipe since cabbage is plentiful even in the dark of winter.
 The ratio of vegetables to rice makes it a fantastic healthy spin on classic Chinese takeout and it's gluten-free to boot!